-“Things to expect after a Winding Up Petition has been issued”
+What to Expect Once a Winding Up Petition has been Issued

 Once a winding up petition has been issued the rescue options for a company, though not impossible; may reduce, so you should seek advice immediately to see what options are available to you and your company.
 The director is ‘served’ with a winding up petition and in the petition will be a hearing date at which the ‘petition’ will be heard so all attendees can have their ‘say’.